-The performance requirements for the system are listed below.
 The Control System uses fault detection algorithms to protect the window hardware and any obstacles in the path of the window.
 It also uses mode logic to decide when the window should be moved and in which direction.
+The system design meets these performance requirements.

-The window must be fully opened or closed within 5 sec.
+The window must open or close completely within 5 sec.

-The motor must shut off after 5 sec of continuous movement in any direction, as a fail safe protection for the window mechanism, motor, and drive.
+The motor must shut off after 5 sec of continuous movement in any direction.
+This requirement provides a fail-safe protection for the window mechanism, motor, and drive.

-The window must start moving no later than 0.2 sec after the command is issued.
+The window must start moving no later than 0.2 sec after a command is issued.

 The window must stop when it reaches a fully opened or fully closed position.